CICE-Consortium/CICE/doc/source/science_guide/sg_modelcomps.rst

-Each ice layer has an enthalpy :math:`q_{ik}`, defined as the negative of the energy required to melt a unit volume of ice and raise its temperature to .
-Because of internal melting and freezing in brine pockets, the ice enthalpy depends on the brine pocket volume and is a function of temperature and salinity.
+Each ice layer has an enthalpy :math:`q_{ik}`, defined as the negative of the energy required to melt a unit volume of ice and raise its temperature to 0 °C. Because of internal melting and freezing in brine pockets, the ice enthalpy depends on the brine pocket volume and is a function of temperature and salinity.
 We can also define a snow enthalpy :math:`q_s`, which depends on temperature alone.